Quantitative bounds on the discrete spectrum of non self-adjoint quantum magnetic Hamiltonians: Examples: perturbations of magnetic -Pauli operators,

-To our best knowledge, there is no result on non self-adjoint magnetic Pauli operators.
-As in the case of magnetic Schrödinger operators, most of known results on the discrete spectrum of Pauli operators deal with self-adjoint perturbations $V$ \big(see e.g. \cite{iw}, \cite{raa}, \cite{raikk}\big).
+where we identify the potential $V$ with the multiplication operator by the matrix-valued function $V$.
+As in the case of magnetic Schrödinger operators, most of known results on the discrete spectrum of Pauli operators deal with self-adjoint perturbations $V$ \big(see e.g. \cite{raa}\big).
+Let us consider the class of non self-adjoint electric potentials $V$ satisfying